mindspore-lab/mindone/examples/opensora_pku/README.md

 ## Installation
 1. Use python>=3.8 [[install]](https://www.python.org/downloads/)

 2. Install MindSpore 2.3.1 according to the [MindSpore official website](https://www.mindspore.cn/install/).
-Please use C18 CANN  which can be downloaded from [here].
+Please use C18 CANN (0705) which can be downloaded from [here](https://repo.mindspore.cn/ascend/ascend910/20240705/).

 3. Install requirements